Credit card pros and cons

 “If you’ve purchased an item with a credit card and need to dispute the transaction for some reason, you can contact the card issuer and report it,” Enright says.
 “While they investigate the transaction, you will not be responsible for the charge.”

-Most credit cards come with zero-liability fraud protection on unauthorized charges, as long as you report the charges within 30 days.
+Most credit cards come with zero-liability fraud protection on unauthorized charges as long as you report the charges within 30 days.
 Even if your issuer doesn’t give you zero liability, the Fair Credit Billing Act limits your total liability for unauthorized charges to just $50.

-What’s more, if unauthorized charges are made on your credit card account, you may be able to resolve the issue before your balance is due and actual money is lost.
+What’s more, if unauthorized charges are made to your credit card account, you may be able to resolve the issue before your balance is due and actual money is lost.
 But if your debit card is stolen, it can take longer to resolve the problem since you’ll need to wait for the funds to be returned to your bank account.

 Plus, “Credit cards can help you avoid carrying around a significant amount of cash,” Enright says.
 And if cash is stolen or lost, it’s probably gone for good.